 Railway Crossing Sign

 The crossbuck is the traditional symbol at roadway-railway crossings.
-The colour of the crossbuck is the same as a yield sign and has the same meaning; give right of way and stop if necessary.
+The color of the crossbuck is the same as a yield sign and has the same meaning; give right of way and stop if necessary.

 School Zone Sign